jhvst/vertigo/README.md

 vertigo [![wercker status](https://app.wercker.com/status/e1f07b85320f902313d32fec503c5017/s/master "wercker status")](https://app.wercker.com/project/bykey/e1f07b85320f902313d32fec503c5017) [![Gobuild Download](https://img.shields.io/badge/gobuild-download-green.svg?style=flat)](http://gobuild.io/github.com/9uuso/vertigo) [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)
 =======

+Note: Vertigo is **under development** and things may still break apart.

 Vertigo is blogging platform similar to Wordpress, Ghost, Medium, Svbtle or Tumblr.
 You can make multiple accounts and write multiple posts, which then appear on your front page.
 You can also make unlisted pages similar to Wordpress, which you can link to navigation with help of HTML, similar to Tumblr.

 Written Go, Vertigo is not only fast, but can be run on all major operating systems like Windows, Linux and MacOSX without the language development tools.